 After you have cracked the holy grail of kiting (upwind riding) then you are well on the way to becoming an advanced kiter.
 The key as always is PRACTICE, the more you do the faster you will reach your goals.
-There are also self-help videos and instructional DVDs which can really help with adding new skills to your sport.
+There are also self-help videos and REAL instructional DVDs which can really help with adding new skills to your sport.

 3) Weather – How do I know when to go?

 You have probably heard watersports enthusiasts relentlessly talking about the weather and if the wind is going to be good tomorrow, next week or next month.
 There are several reliable sites giving up to date and detailed wind and weather forecasts.
 This means you can be sitting at your desk one minute and on the road the next hunting down perfect conditions.
 REAL is a fan of a few sites such as Ikitesurf.com and Wind Alert but everyone has their own preferences.